hyperledger-archives/avalon/docs/FAQ.rst

 What is the Off-Chain Trusted Compute Specification?
 ----------------------------------------------------
-The Off-Chain Trusted Compute Specification (TCS) is defines off-chain compute transactions that can be computed in private and trusted to be correct.
+The Off-Chain Trusted Compute Specification (TCS) defines off-chain compute transactions that can be computed in private and trusted to be correct.
 These transactions may or may not be associated with a blockchain.
 Avalon implements the TCS.